-This policy is reviewed on a yearly basis by the Senior Management Team and is signed off accordingly by the CEO (recorded and indicated as per the back page of this policy - The TCES Policy Sign off.)
+This policy is reviewed annually by the Senior Management Team and is signed off accordingly by the CEO (recorded and indicated as per the back page of this policy - The TCES Policy Sign off.)

-This Safeguarding Policy is available in hard copy on request and on the Home Learning Service web site.
+This Safeguarding Policy is available in hard copy on request and on the National Online School website.